Kit #232

 In 1883, the town of Ironton was established below the mines of the Red Mountain Mining District.
 Its geographical location lent itself to create a natural shipping point for businesses, mines, and as a home to those miners working in the mines.
 Pack mules were used to transport materials and supplies to and from the town until the Silverton Railroad arrived from the south in 1889.
 To the north, Ironton was connected to Ouray by Otto Mears' toll road (today known as the Million Dollar Highway).

 In its height, around 1890, Ironton had a population of approximately 323.
-As most Colorado mining towns, Ironton had its ups and downs survived until around 1910 when the population decreased to 48.
+As most Colorado mining towns, Ironton had its ups and downs and survived until around 1910 when the population decreased to 48.
 The post office closed around 1920 and the railroad ceased operations to just south of Red Mountain Town around the same time.

 This kit was measured from one of the few houses that still exist in Ironton, and provides another glimpse into Colorado's mining history.